Mice mites in dogs & what you can do about them

-These include in particular short haired dogs like dachshund, pug, English or French bulldog, terrier, etc. Moreover, beyond these predispositions, there seems to be a hereditary predisposition to give to the formation of demodicosis.
+These include in particular short haired dogs such as Dachshund, Pug, English or French Bulldog, Terrier, etc. Moreover, beyond these predispositions, there seems to be a hereditary predisposition to give to the formation of demodicosis.

 The defect of so-called T-lymphocytes is held responsible for this.
 These lymphocytes control the population of demodex mites in healthy animals, so that excessive reproduction is prevented.